ragusa/DAFOAM/OF_cases/td_heat_conduction/readme.md

-This directory holds the template case for the time dependent heat conduction.
+This directory holds different variation of the time dependent heat conduction problem.